 Once behaviors have been identified and explained, psychologists can predict how someone might react to a wide range of circumstances and triggers.
 The prediction element of psychology is the basis for most research in the field.

 For most people who enter therapy, this is the primary focus.
-Psychologists use their education and training, combined with their insight into your life and circumstances, to provide real-world skills that help people change their behavior and improve their lives.
+Psychologists use their education and training, combined with their insight into your life and circumstances, to provide real-world skills that help you change your behavior and improve your life.

 To make the most out of your therapy, it helps to have a clear set of goals.
 Your therapist will help you navigate both the history and the future of your experiences and choices, and can provide customized self-care suggestions to improve your daily life considerably.